 Dissertation: Task-Parallel Heterogeneous Programming System for Logic Simulation

-First appointment: Intel Lab, Parallel Computing Group (since 2024)
+First appointment: Research Scientist at Intel Labs (since 2024)

 UIUC ECE PhD 2023 (co-supervised with Prof Martin Wong at UIUC)